AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Password_Management/README.md

 However, Django can only upgrade passwords that use algorithms mentioned in [`PASSWORD_HASHERS`](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-PASSWORD_HASHERS), so as you upgrade to new systems, you should make sure never to *remove* entries from this list.
 If you do, users using unmentioned algorithms won't be able to upgrade.
 Hashed passwords will be updated when increasing (or decreasing) the number of PBKDF2 iterations, bcrypt rounds, or argon2 attributes.

 Be aware that if all the passwords in your database aren't encoded in the default hasher's algorithm, you may be vulnerable to a user enumeration timing attack due to a difference between the duration of a login request for a user with a password encoded in a non-default algorithm and the duration of a login request for a nonexistent user (which runs the default hasher).
-You may be able to mitigate this by [upgrading older password hashes](). <!-- title directly below -->
+You may be able to mitigate this by [upgrading older password hashes](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Password_Management#password-upgrading-without-requiring-a-login).

 ### Password upgrading without requiring a login